codenamewei/nlp-playground/gist.md

 | [CLS] | Beginnning of sentence|
 | [SEP] | End of sentence |
 | [UNK] | Unknown character (Words that are not represented in the dictionary) |

+  ### Notes
+  - Encoder-decoder network / sequence-to-sequence model generates contextually appropriate, arbitrary length, output sequences
+  - **Autoregressive model** is a time series model that uses observations from previous time steps as input to predict the value at the next time step.
+Seq-to-seq / Encoder-decoder model is an autoregressive model.